jupyter/enhancement-proposals/xx-markup-language/markup-language.md

 - `Quarto`, that would convert `@knuth` to `Knuth 1984` and append the `Knuth, Donald E. 1984.
 “Literate Programming.”
 The Computer Journal 27 (2): 97–111.` at the end of the cell text.
 - `MyST`, that would convert `[](doi.org/10.1093/comjnl/27.2.97)` to `Knuth 1984` and append the `Knuth, Donald E. 1984.
 “Literate Programming.”
 The Computer Journal 27 (2): 97–111.` at the end of the cell text.

 The details of the implementation of how the text provided by the user is converted to display is left to *the IDE*. *The IDE*  might select different strategies to convert the text provided by the user to display to different languages.
-For example, `CommonMark` can be converted in the user webbrowser and `Quarto` can be converted by the Jupyter kernel.
+For example, `CommonMark` can be converted in the user web browser and `Quarto` can be converted by the Jupyter kernel.

-To accomodate the proposed new architecture, this enhancement proposal also introduces a new "Markup" cell to be use instead of the existing Markdown cell.
-The new "Markup" cell is based on the existing Code cell and include the source and the output.
+To accomodate the proposed new architecture, this enhancement proposal extends the existing `markdown` cell type.
+The **new** `markdown` cell type is based on the existing `code` cell type and includes the fields `source` and `outputs`.
+The **new** `markdown` cell type is backward compatible.

 ## Reference-level explanation

-### Markup info
+### Markdown info

-A new key `markup_info` is introduced to the Jupyter Notebook metadata.
+A new key `markdown_info` is introduced to the Jupyter Notebook metadata.

 ```json
 {